Legal aid: Nigeria

 The council had initiated the Police Duty Solicitors Scheme (PDSS) in 2004 in partnership with the Open Society for Justice Initiative (OSJI) and the Nigeria Police Force to curtail long excessive pretrial detention and associated human rights abuses by providing free legal advice to suspects.
 The council has also led the charge in the certification of curriculum for Paralegal Studies in Tertiary Institutions in Nigeria.

 The council has a governing board which is made up of 15 members who are appointed by the President and drawn from the office of the Attorney General of the Federation, the Federal Ministry of Finance, the Inspector General of Police, the National Youth Service Corp, Nigeria Correctional Service, Nigerian Union of Journalists (NUJ), Nigerian Labour Congress (NLC), International Federation of Women Lawyers (FIDA) and the Nigerian Bar Association.

 The Council formulates policies while the management committee headed by the Director-General is in charge of the day-to-day operation of the organization.
 It works mainly through 7 departments headed by Directors namely; Criminal Justice, Civil Justice, Prison Decongestion, Human Resource Management, Finance and Accounts, International Operations and Corporate Affairs and Planning, Research and Statistics departments.
 The council has offices in all the 36 States of Nigeria and the Federal capital territory headed by State coordinators who report to the zonal officers in the 6 geopolitical of the country.

 North America

 Canada

 In Canada, the modern system of legal aid developed after the federal government instituted a system of cost-sharing between the federal and provincial governments in the early 1970s.
 The federal financial contribution was originally set at 50% of the cost of the legal aid system, but that level of funding has fluctuated over the years.

-The actual delivery of legal aid is by the provincial level of government, as part of provincial jurisdiction over the administration of justice.
+The actual delivery of legal aid is by the provincial governments, as part of provincial jurisdiction over the administration of justice.
 For example, Legal Aid Ontario provides legal services for residents of Ontario, the Legal Services Society provides it to residents of British Columbia, and Commission des Services Juridiques does the same in the province of Quebec.